Recognizing three female artists utilizing art to bridge the idea of radical feminism and the past

 So how can art lend to the conversation of exploring race and feminism?
 Art can be a platform of significant change and in recent years has become precisely that.

 HOWARDENA PINDELL: Free, White, and 21

 Born in Philadelphia, Howardena Pindell studied painting at Boston University and Yale.
-Pindell recorded a video self-portrait, “Free, White, and 21” of her experience as an African-American woman growing up in the United States.
+Pindell recorded a video self-portrait, “Free, White, and 21” of her experience as an African American woman growing up in the United States.
 The piece was an interpretation of her life, her childhood, and painful moments in her life.
-It recounts her childhood experience of being cared for by a white babysitter; her experiences in kindergarten, as a student in high school; in university; receiving a job rejection; and finally being treated badly at a weeding, as the only black woman present.
+It recounts her childhood experience of being cared for by a white babysitter, her experiences in kindergarten, as a student in high school, in university, receiving a job rejection, and finally being treated badly at a wedding, as the only black woman present.

 Artspace discusses the depth behind the piece.
 “During these accounts a white woman interjects with: ‘you don’t exist until we validate you’: ‘and you know, if you don’t want to do what we tell you then we will find other tokens’; and finally: ‘and you must be really paranoid.
 I have never had experiences like that.
 But, of course, I am free, white and twenty-one.’
 The work directly criticizes white feminist and racism prevalent within the art world.
 Pindell worked with the Heresies collective and other feminist groups.
 This video was first shown in the exhibition ‘Dialectics of Isolation: An Exhibition of Third World Women Artists in the United States’ in September 1980 at AIR Gallery, New York, curated by the artist Ana Mendieta.”